By the end of this section, you will be able to:

 Researchers are not entirely sure what causes panic disorder.
 Children are at a higher risk of developing panic disorder if their parents have the disorder (Biederman et al., 2001), and family and twins studies indicate that the heritability of panic disorder is around 43% (Hettema, Neale, & Kendler, 2001).
 The exact genes and gene functions involved in this disorder, however, are not well-understood (APA, 2013).
 Neurobiological theories of panic disorder suggest that a region of the brain called the locus coeruleus may play a role in this disorder.
 Located in the brainstem, the locus coeruleus is the brain’s major source of norepinephrine, a neurotransmitter that triggers the body’s fight-or-flight response.
 Activation of the locus coeruleus is associated with anxiety and fear, and research with nonhuman primates has shown that stimulating the locus coeruleus either electrically or through drugs produces panic-like symptoms (Charney et al., 1990).
 Such findings have led to the theory that panic disorder may be caused by abnormal norepinephrine activity in the locus coeruleus (Bremner, Krystal, Southwick, & Charney, 1996).

 Conditioning theories of panic disorder propose that panic attacks are classical conditioning responses to subtle bodily sensations resembling those normally occurring when one is anxious or frightened (Bouton, Mineka, & Barlow, 2001).
 For example, consider a child who has asthma.
 An acute asthma attack produces sensations, such as shortness of breath, coughing, and chest tightness, that typically elicit fear and anxiety.
-Later, when the child experiences subtle symptoms that resemble the frightening symptoms of earlier asthma attacks (such as shortness of breath after climbing stairs), he may become anxious, fearful, and then experience a panic attack.
+Later, when the child experiences subtle symptoms that resemble the frightening symptoms of earlier asthma attacks (such as shortness of breath after climbing stairs), they may become anxious, fearful, and then experience a panic attack.
 In this situation, the subtle symptoms would represent a conditioned stimulus, and the panic attack would be a conditioned response.
 The finding that panic disorder is nearly three times as frequent among people with asthma as it is among people without asthma (Weiser, 2007) supports the possibility that panic disorder has the potential to develop through classical conditioning.

 Cognitive factors may play an integral part in panic disorder.
 Generally, cognitive theories (Clark, 1996) argue that those with panic disorder are prone to interpret ordinary bodily sensations catastrophically, and these fearful interpretations set the stage for panic attacks.
-For example, a person might detect bodily changes that are routinely triggered by innocuous events such getting up from a seated position (dizziness), exercising (increased heart rate, shortness of breath), or drinking a large cup of coffee (increased heart rate, trembling).
+For example, a person might detect bodily changes that are routinely triggered by innocuous events such as getting up from a seated position (dizziness), exercising (increased heart rate, shortness of breath), or drinking a large cup of coffee (increased heart rate, trembling).
 The individual interprets these subtle bodily changes catastrophically (“Maybe I’m having a heart attack!”).
 Such interpretations create fear and anxiety, which trigger additional physical symptoms; subsequently, the person experiences a panic attack.
 Support of this contention rests with findings that people with more severe catastrophic thoughts about sensations have more frequent and severe panic attacks, and among those with panic disorder, reducing catastrophic cognitions about their sensations is as effective as medication in reducing panic attacks (Good & Hinton, 2009).

 Generalized Anxiety Disorder

 Alex was always worried about many things.
 He worried that his children would drown when they played at the beach.
 Each time he left the house, he worried that an electrical short circuit would start a fire in his home.
 He worried that his husband would lose his job at the prestigious law firm.
 He worried that his daughter’s minor staph infection could turn into a massive life-threatening condition.
 These and other worries constantly weighed heavily on Alex’s mind, so much so that they made it difficult for him to make decisions and often left him feeling tense, irritable, and worn out.
 One night, Alex’s husband was to drive their son home from a soccer game.
-However, his husband stayed after the game and talked with some of the other parents, resulting in her arriving home 45 minutes late.
+However, his husband stayed after the game and talked with some of the other parents, resulting in him arriving home 45 minutes late.
 Alex had tried to call his cell phone three or four times, but he could not get through because the soccer field did not have a signal.
 Extremely worried, Alex eventually called the police, convinced that his husband and son had not arrived home because they had been in a terrible car accident.

 Alex suffers from generalized anxiety disorder: a relatively continuous state of excessive, uncontrollable, and pointless worry and apprehension.
 People with generalized anxiety disorder often worry about routine, everyday things, even though their concerns are unjustified (Figure 15.10).
 For example, an individual may worry about her health and finances, the health of family members, the safety of her children, or minor matters (e.g., being late for an appointment) without having any legitimate reason for doing so (APA, 2013).
 A diagnosis of generalized anxiety disorder requires that the diffuse worrying and apprehension characteristic of this disorder—what Sigmund Freud referred to as free-floating anxiety—is not part of another disorder, occurs more days than not for at least six months, and is accompanied by any three of the following symptoms: restlessness, difficulty concentrating, being easily fatigued, muscle tension, irritability, and sleep difficulties.